otonyoadmin/myipathsgrav/pages/01.home/_showcase/showcase.md

 ---

 **Get to know your Doubtless Self & learn 50% faster from your life & work experiences**.<br>
-Become the best self development expert in your own life, using the Desire Profiles templates provided to refine your objects of desire in each role in your life and work.
-Get direct access to the best expert self knowledge tools available, with all the online apps, templates and professional one to one support you need to enable positive participation in your life and work using Desire Profiles with MYiPATHS.
+Become the best self development expert in your own life, harness the inspirational power from your objects of desire in every role that matters for you.
+Use the Desire Profiles templates provided to easily refine desires mindfully.
+Learn how to use the best expert self knowledge tools available, with all the online apps, templates and professional one to one support you need to enable positive participation in your life and work using Desire Profiles with MYiPATHS.